matwilso/generative_models/README.md

 It is unclear what the best approach is going to be, so it is wortwhile digging in to the details and really understanding the various approaches.
 This repo offers some intuitive explanations, and simple as possible code for demonstrating these systems on MNIST digits.
-For further resources, I would suggest the [Deep Unsupervised Learning Berkeley Course]((https://sites.google.com/view/berkeley-cs294-158-sp20/)) and the [Deep Learning Textbook (chapters 15-20)](https://www.deeplearningbook.org/).
+For further resources, I would suggest the [Deep Unsupervised Learning Berkeley Course](https://sites.google.com/view/berkeley-cs294-158-sp20/) and the [Deep Learning Textbook (chapters 15-20)](https://www.deeplearningbook.org/).
-Parts of the autoregressive code are based on demos from the Berkeley course.
+(Parts of the autoregressive code are based on demos from the Berkeley course.
+Other parts of the code are based on various repos on the internet, which in turn are based on further upstream sources, and I provide links where relevant.
+I would claim that my [VQ-VAE](./gms/vaes/vqvae.py) and [Diffusion](./gms/diffusion/diffusion.py) models are among the simplest implementations out there.)

 <!--
 , so it is important